Heat Waves

 Save Your Skin Foundation provides free sunscreen dispensers in communities across BC.

-Environment and Climate Change Canada (ECCC) is responsible for public weather alerts for BC, including extreme heat warnings.
-There are two types of heat alerts:
+Environment and Climate Change Canada (ECCC) is responsible for public weather alerts in Canada.
+BC applies additional health-specific thresholds and activation rules.
+There are three types of heat alerts:

-- Heat Warning: daytime and overnight temperatures are higher than usual, but they are not getting hotter every day.
-Take the usual steps to stay cool.
+- Yellow Warning: unusually high daytime and overnight temperatures for 2+ days.
+Take steps to stay cool.

 Heat alerts are issued through Canada’s alert system, Alert Ready, as well as through ECCC’s EC Alert Me notifications via email and the WeatherCAN app.